 Mazari Palm

-It’s a clustering palm and rarely grows as a standalone but it can survive alone.
+It’s a clustering plant and rarely grows as a standalone but it can survive alone.
 Its trunk can grow up to 6 meters tall.
 It’s distinct for leaves that grow out shaped like fans, with 20 to 30 leaflets sticking together at a time.
 They come in shades of deep green and at times even silvery for the leaves.

-Although it doesn’t have a traditional palm trunk, it can still bring in a good amount of aesthetic value to any landscape.
+Although it doesn’t have a traditional trunk, it can still bring in a good amount of aesthetic value to any landscape.
 Its fruits are edible and can grow out to about a half-inch in diameter, going from brown to orange in color.

 Dwarf Majesty Palm